LautaroJayat/bootloaders-and-os-stuff/Readme.md

-# 🧵 Bootloaders and OS Stuff
+# :alien: Bootloaders and OS Stuff

 This repository contains a collection of experiments related to bootloaders and operating systems, written in assembly, C, and who knows what else.
 Each folder has a minimal working example designed to test or demonstrate a specific idea in early-stage system programming.